Contact me for feedback or questions! I reply to everyone.

 School injects poison into kids' arms

 Yes, I am talking about vaccines.
-It's been long shown they are potentially toxic (watch the movie Vaxxed II) and don't even work (archive) for preventing the diseases they're given against.
+It's been long shown they are potentially toxic (watch the movie Vaxxed II) and don't even work (archive) (MozArchive) for preventing the diseases they're given against.
 And yet, they are required to attend school.
 Vaccination campaigns teach your kid that their body is property of the government and the pharmaceutical industry, which will now decide the kinds of substances that go into it.
 I don't know about others, but it was traumatizing for me to have unknown stuff injected into my muscles, for no stated reason and without consideration for my feelings or concerns.
 At least they are not (yet) enforcing COVID vaccines, which are 12 times more likely to get a side effect than all other vaccines combined - and the severity is also worse.
 But stupid parents can still decide to give them on their own, and will surely be pressured to do so.
-And as with the spying, how likely it is that those force-vaxxed kids will resist mandates when they are adults?
+And as with the spying, how likely is it that those force-vaxxed kids will resist mandates when they are adults?

 School uniforms